SystemFw/blog/content/staging/paxos-failures.md

 You might be wondering why we need to involve multiple machines when implementing a WOR, and the answer is that we want _fault-tolerance_.
-We will soon see which faults Paxos is designed to prevent, and under which conditions.
+We will see exactly which faults Paxos is designed to tolerate, and under which conditions: when these conditions no longer hold, `read` and `write` will return an error or time out, but they will never give inconsistent results, linearisability is always respected.

-This post will primarily focus on writes, which is where the bulk of the complexity lies.

 ## System and Fault model